Asymptotics of the ground state energy of heavy molecules and related topics. II: Introduction

 \chapter{Introduction}

-In this Chapter we repeat analysis of the previous Chapter~\ref{book_new-sect-24} but in the case of the constant external magnetic field\footnote{ Actually we need a magnetic field either sufficiently weak or close to a constant on the very small scale.}.
+In this paper we repeat analysis of the previous paper~\ref{book_new-sect-25} of \cite{futurebook} but in the case of the constant external magnetic field\footnote{ Actually we need a magnetic field either sufficiently weak or close to a constant on the very small scale.}.